Though they do not cause significant damage to plants, boxelder bugs can quickly become a nuisance for some homeowners [1].

 1. Soap Spray

-Mix up a killer homemade boxelder bug spray by combining 4 tablespoons of dish soap with a gallon of water.
-Shake well and spray it directly on the bugs, ensuring that you saturate them fully.
+Therefore, mix up a killer homemade boxelder bug spray by combining four tablespoons of dish soap with a gallon of water.

 2. Horticultural Oils